Frankétienne: Life and career

 Jean-Pierre Basilic Dantor Franck Étienne d'Argent was born in Ravine-Sèche, a small village in Haiti.
 His mother, Annette Étienne, a black Haitian, was 16 when she gave birth to him, and his father, Benjamin Lyles, a wealthy white American, was 63.
 His father then abandoned the family.
 Frankétienne later said that he was given his first names by his mother and grandmother to protect him from sorcery.
 He was raised by his mother in the Bel Air neighborhood of Port-au-Prince, where she was a respected entrepreneur, owning her own business to support her eight children, managing to send him, her eldest, to school.
 He grew up to work as a teacher in Bel Air.
 At the age of 5, he was enrolled in Petit Séminaire Collège Saint-Martial, where he learned French.
 Although he excelled in mathematics and physics, he failed the entrance exam for medicine, so he enrolled in an American mechanical school.

 Writing

 He attended the Institute of Higher International Studies in Haiti, where he was taught by Pradel Pompilus and Ghislain Gouraige.
 There, he first began writing poetry around 1960.
-He published his first texts – Au fils du temps, La marche, Mon côté gauche, and Vigie et verre in 1964 and 1965.
+He published his first texts – Au fils du temps, La marche, Mon côté gauche, and Vigie et verre in 1964 to 1965.
 His first novel, Mûr à crever, was published in 1968.
 He was known as one of the main figures of the Haitian literary movement spiralism, alongside Jean-Claude Fignolé and René Philoctète.

 In 1975, he published Dézafi (widely considered to be the first modern novel written entirely in Haitian Creole), and from 1977 onwards he worked in theater, producing the works Trofouban (1977), Pèlin-tèt (1978), Bobomasouri (1984), Kaselezo (1985), and Totolomannwe (1986).